Jakub-C-7/portfolioV1/README.md

 # Portfolio Version 1
-Welcome to my first ever personal portfolio
+Welcome to my first ever personal portfolio.
+This portfolio has been superceeded by my portfolioV2!

+You can still see portfolioV1 live at: https://aesthetic-cajeta-4c9e6e.netlify.app/

 My website is a single-page personal portfolio and is organised into the following four sections: about me, projects, skills, and contact me.